Skip to content

 • The second server then decrypts the traffic and sends it to the destination, which is the website that you’re trying to visit.

-In this case, as you can notice, you get TWO layers of encryption and TWO changes to your IP address.
+As you can notice, you get two layers of encryption and two changes of your IP address.
 Instead of the site that you’re visiting seeing your first IP, it sees the IP address of the second VPN server.
-Let’s take this Hong Kong – Taiwan combination again.
+Let’s take this Sweden–Denmark combination again.
+The site will see the Danish IP instead of the Swedish one.

 Double VPN Pros & Cons